 \subsection{Eigenvalue problem}

 We seek to describe the governing equations as a generalized eigenvalue problem.
 One can rewrite the PBE~(Eq.~\eqref{eq:PBE_kz}) as

 where the $\mathrm{A}_j$ terms involve differentiation in $x$ and $y$ and multiplication by the frequency $\omega$, by the mean flow $U_0$ and by its $x$- and $y$-derivatives, and $\vect{\tilde{p}}'$ is the discretized acoustic pressure.
 In the present work, we follow a pseudo-spectral strategy similar to \citet{boyer2011Theoretical}, where the problem is discretized by projecting it onto a Gauss--Lobatto grid using Chebyshev polynomials as basis.
-Finally, to solve the cubic generalized eigenvalue problem given by Eq.~\eqref{eq:genEig}, auxiliary variables are introduced of the form $\vect{\tilde{p}}_p = k_z\vect{\tilde{p}}_{p-1}$ for $p>0$ \cite[p.~129]{boyd2001Chebyshev}, and the resulting sparse linear eigenvalue problem is solved using the \texttt{eigs} function from \textsc{Matlab}.
+Finally, to solve the cubic generalized eigenvalue problem given by Eq.~\eqref{eq:genEig}, auxiliary variables are introduced to linearize the eigenvalue problem.
+Specifically, variables of the form $\vect{\tilde{p}}_p = k_z \vect{\tilde{p}}_{p-1}$ for $p>0$ are defined following the standard approach described in \cite[p.~129]{boyd2001Chebyshev}.
+This reformulation yields an equivalent sparse linear eigenvalue problem, which is solved using the \texttt{eigs} function in \textsc{Matlab}.

 In order to apply a lined wall boundary condition to the generalized eigenvalue problem, we rewrite Eq.~\eqref{eq:Z} as

 where $n_x = -1$ at $x = -W/2$.
 For the hard wall opposite to the liner, the corresponding boundary condition is